-How did you manage to live your love for dancing, to be able to experience so much and yes, also to earn money with it?
+How did you manage to live your love for dancing, to be able to experience so much and yes, also to earn

 It was just always my dream.
 I have always believed in it.
 It was clear to me that I had to go this way.
 I wanted to be a dancer, I just wanted to have fun on stage.
 That's what I always wanted.
 After I graduated from school, I agreed with my mother that I could concentrate fully on dancing for a year.
 We wanted to see if I could make a living from dancing.
 But after just a few months it was clear: I have to dance, it makes me happy, no matter how much money I earn.
 You can't pay for this passion with any money in the world.